Skip to the content

 Learn About Beach Renourishment and Know the Facts

-How do the keep beaches open during the renourishment process?
+How do they keep beaches open during the renourishment process?

-Work happened in 1,000-foot sections with each section will be blocked off using plastic orange fencing.
-The beach by Ocean Lakes Family Campground stretches nearly 5,000 feet, so there was plenty of beach available while crews are working.
+Work happens in 1,000-foot sections and each section is blocked off using plastic orange fencing.
+The beach by Ocean Lakes Family Campground stretches nearly 5,000 feet, so there is plenty of beach available while crews are working.
 One concern is often noise due to the heavy equipment (see photo below).

 Use Caution – we don’t want swimmers drifting into the work zone (they cannot fence off the ocean).
 Be especially mindful of children in the water.